What you need to know if your child is Nearsighted

-My daughter Grace is now in her 3rd year of Ortho-K treatment with Dr. Jacobs and Dr. Diaz.
+My daughter Grace is now in her 3rd year of Ortho-K treatment with Dr. Jacobs.
 We are very happy with our experiences working with the doctors and the friendly staff.

 When she began, a number of designs were necessary, particularly for her right eye, due to the shape of her cornea.
 The doctors eventually consulted with an expert colleague in NJ in order to produce a mold that worked great for that eye.
 We really appreciate that there were never any additional charges even as additional molds were ordered to get it just right.